 Get the inside tips and tricks about how to make the most of Marathon Weekend in Pittsburgh

-Each year runners and their families participate in the annual DICK'S Sporting Goods Pittsburgh Marathon.
-Pittsburgh's beautiful landscape provides a scenic backdrop for a course offering breathtaking views of the city's bridges and rivers.
+Pittsburgh's beautiful landscape provides a scenic backdrop for the DICK'S Sporting Goods Pittsburgh Marathon offering breathtaking views of the city's bridges and rivers.
 The 90 charming neighborhoods surrounding the urban course pulse with supportive crowds to cheer you on.
-There are lots of fun events and festivities going on throughout the city, so make plans now to stay for the entire Race Weekend (May 3-5).
+There are lots of fun events and festivities going on throughout the city, so make plans now to stay for the entire Race Weekend!

 Pittsburgh has lots of beautiful parks and scenic trails where you can stretch and loosen up for the big race.
-Point State Park sits in the middle of Downtown and has great views of the city and the rivers.
-North Shore Riverfront Park and Trail is an easy walk across the Roberto Clemente Bridge.
-The Three Rivers Heritage Trail is a 24-mile multi-use riverfront trail with access to city neighborhoods and local attractions.
+Point State Park sits in the middle of Downtown and has great views of the city and Pittsburgh's three rivers.
+North Shore Riverfront Park and Trail is an easy walk along the river across from the convention center, and the Three Rivers Heritage Trail is a 24-mile multi-use riverfront trail with access to city neighborhoods and local attractions.

 Be sure to get out on the water, too!
 Stunning views of the city await you on Pittsburgh's three rivers.
 Kayak Pittsburgh offers kayak rentals and is even pet-friendly, offering a launch site near the David L. Lawrence Convention Center.
 Or just relax and let someone else do all of the work on Cruisin' Tiki, a tiki bar right on the river.
 More tours on the water are available from the Gateway Clipper, including sightseeing and dinner cruises on colorful riverboats.
 Download the Out & About in Pittsburgh pass to track your happenings in the 'Burgh and win prizes along the way.